xtuml/training/courses/System Modeling with the xtUML Editor/Best Practices and Tips/UI Best Practices/Split Editors.md

-There are different use cases when you want to view two editor as the same time.
-In this lesson you will learn how to do it.
+There are different use cases when you want to view two editors as the same time.
+In this lesson you will learn how to do this.

 <iframe src="http://www.youtube.com/embed/6ixfu4FUXOk?rel=0" width="640" height="360" frameborder="0"></iframe>